Raniconduh/cscroll/README.md

 * `exec_color`: Any executable file
 * `media_color`: Any media file (pictures, audio files, videos)
 * `archive_color`: Any file archives (tarballs, zips, etc.)

+#### Icons

+[Nerd icons](https://github.com/ryanoasis/nerd-fonts) are special icons built into certain fonts.
+In cscroll, they are used to show a known or predicted file type.
+The icons will be on the left of any given file.
+However, the use of these icons requires a patched font or font with icons built in.
+Without such a font, the icons may show as a little white box outline or the escape code itself may be shown (something similar to `~]~J`).
+Installation instructions may be found in the linked site.

+If you wish to use cscroll without any icons, they can be turned off at compile time with the `ICONS` variable, in the configuration file and at runtime with the `icons` variable, and with the command line option `-ni`.

 ## Compilation